AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 ## Previewing the message with targeted profiles

-To be able to preview messages using targeted profiles, make sure you have added these profiles to the **[!UICONTROL Profile substitution]** list (see [Defining profiles and substitution addresses](#selecting-profiles)), then follow the steps below.

 >[!NOTE]
 >
->Preview is availalble with the Email Designer only.
+>Preview is available with the Email Designer only.

+To be able to preview messages using targeted profiles, make sure you have added these profiles to the **[!UICONTROL Profile substitution]** list (see [Defining profiles and substitution addresses](#selecting-profiles)).

+If you want to use personalization fields in the message, they must have been added **before** launching the message preparation.
+Any change to the personalization fields after the preparation phase will not be taken into account when previewing the message.

+To preview messages using profile substitution, follow these steps:

 1. In the message dashboard, click the content snapshot to open the message in the Email Designer.